masashitanimura/2.0/pages/userguide/userguide_configlua.md

 ### name

-the name of the server.
+The name of the server.
 Could be the name of the company, organization etc.

 **Type:** String